-To best serve our customers, MarCum Technologies has set a standardized battery warranty policy.
+In an effort to best serve our customers, MarCum Technologies has set a standardized battery warranty policy.
 Battery warranty coverage requires a proof of purchase.
-Please see our website, www.MarCumTech.com/support for full details on warranty coverage.
+Please see our website, www.MarCumTech.com/support, for full details on warranty coverage.

 HOW TO OBTAIN SERVICE